worldbank/datalibweb/README.md

-# **datalibweb** - **datalibweb** is an API data platform specifically designed to enable users to access the most up-to-date data and documentation available in different regional catalogs at the World Bank.
+# **datalibweb** - **datalibweb** is the Stata frontend for the microdata API created by Poverty Global Practice in collaboration with ITS and DECDG to enable users to access data and documentation available in different global, regional and country microdata catalogs at the World Bank.

 ## Description